drascom/projects/README.md

   - `fan_speed`: Fan speed percentage (0-100)
   - `hysteresis`: Temperature change required to trigger a fan speed update

-For more details, see the [Fan Control Documentation](./mqtt-monitor/README_fan.md).
+For more details, see the project's README file.

 ## Contributing